GitLiveApp/GitLive/_sections/codesharing-android-studio.md

 ![Call Teammate](/uploads/android-studio-codeshare-teammate.png "Call Teammate"){:class="screenshot"}

-You can also codeshare with any teammate through the command palette.
+You can also codeshare with any teammate through the Search Everywhere menu.
 First, select Codeshare with a Teammate” and you will have a dropdown list of all of your collaborators on the project.

 ![Call Teammate Command Pallete](/uploads/android-studio-codeshare-search-everywhere.png "Call Teammate Command Pallete"){:class="screenshot"}